Avenire/ninja-maxxphelper/README.md

 In addition, pickpocketable NPCs are continuously scanned and a text alert (similar to DeathAlerts) will pop up when NPC can no longer be pickpocketed which could happen if:
 - NPC died
 - pickpocket dialogue choice become permanently unavailable.
-This **should** work in cases like item is looted or Ehnim no longer can be talked to.
-Likely, this is not 100% bulletproof though.
-You can read [this](/THIEF_SCANNER.md) if you want more details how this insanity works under the hood.
+This **should** work in cases like the item is looted, for example Lehmar.

 Some NPCs are never pickpocketable (no way to start a dialogue, like Skinner, or bugged, like Edda).
 To ignore those NPCs use `pickpocketBlacklist` ini option.
 By default it's set to:
 ```
 VLK_491_Vanja;VLK_471_Edda;BDT_1082_Addon_Skinner;VLK_436_Sonja;VLK_4201_Wirt;
 ```
 which should be accurate for a mercenary/dragon hunter playthrough.

+You can read [this](/THIEF_SCANNER.md) if you want more details how this insanity works under the hood.

 # Gothic.ini options explained
 After installing, start a new game or load a save to get the defaults auto-set in `system/Gothic.ini` file.
 The section is called `[MaxXPHelper-V1]`.
 No UI available, sorry, I can't be bothered.
 Most defaults should be good enough so no need to go through all of the below.